plone/plone.app.event/README.rst

 ----------
 Add some events.
 Add some with recurrence - but limit the occurences or write bug reports.
 Add some in different timezones and write bug reports.
-Add the calendar portlet.
+Add the calendar portlet - shows published events.
 Write bug reports.

+Go to the event controlpanel and try different settings.
+Download events as ical.
+Install dexterity, apply the plone.app.event dexterity profile and start using the provided behaviors.

 If possible, write fix code and write tests.

 Please note, allowing pull requests needs that she/he must have signed the